Technological applications of superconductivity: Particle accelerators

+Magnetic fusion devices

+During fusion processes, electromagnets can be used to contain plasma.
+Superconducting electromagnets produce stronger magnetic fields from a lower energy input than their traditional counterparts, but also involve higher initial costs.

 Conventional fusion machines (JET, ST-40, NTSX-U and MAST) use blocks of copper.
 This limits their fields to 1-3 Tesla.
 Several superconducting fusion machines are planned for the 2024-2026 timeframe.
 These include ITER, ARC and the next version of ST-40.
 The addition of High Temperature Superconductors should yield an order of magnitude improvement in fields (10-13 tesla) for a new generation of Tokamaks.

+The cable-in-conduit (CIC) design for superconductors is also commonly utilized for electromagnetic confinement.
+The CIC conductor is able to withstand large amounts of force, is efficient at transferring electrical current, and is a good insulator, making it well-suited for use in fusion processes.

+Generators

+Superconducting wires and electromagnetic fields generated from superconducting coils can be utilized in some generators.
+Superconducting versions of these elements are more efficient than their counterparts, allowing for greater electricity generation from a smaller and lighter generator.
+The superconducting coils in these generators are typically made from NbTi and are used to generate an electromagnetic field.
+Since NbTi is a LTS, liquid helium is typically used as a cryogen to keep the generator at a cool enough temperature.
+This type of superconducting generator has been applied to power offshore wind turbines since the design optimizes energy output from a relatively small and lightweight generator.

+Superconducting electromagnet iron separator (SEIS)

+In coal purification, electromagnets are employed to remove ferromagnetic substances, primarily iron, from coal.
+Superconductors are more energy-efficient than typical conductors, so they are used to create superconducting coils that generate an electromagnetic field.
+These LTS coils require cryogenic cooling from liquid helium to safely operate.
+These superconducting magnets require less energy input and take up a smaller volume than a typical magnet.

-High-temperature superconductivity (HTS)
+High-temperature superconductivity

-The commercial applications so far for high temperature superconductors (HTS) have been limited.
+The commercial applications so far for high-temperature superconductors (HTS) have been limited by other properties of the materials discovered thus far.
 HTS require only liquid nitrogen, not liquid helium, to cool to superconducting temperatures.
-However, the problem with HTS technology is that the currently known high temperature superconductors are brittle ceramics which are expensive to manufacture and not easily formed into wires or other useful shapes.
+However, currently known high-temperature superconductors are brittle ceramics that are expensive to manufacture and not easily formed into wires or other useful shapes.